tiemenv/staff_schedule_application/README.md

 ### Running without docker

-Alternatively, you can run just the node server by running `npm start` from the `staff-scheduling` directory, after changing the environment variables to local values.
+Alternatively, install the packages with `npm install` and then you can run just the node server by running `npm start` from the `staff-scheduling` directory, after changing the environment variables to local values.

 ## Usage